-The performance of the net asset value determines whether the redemption price is higher or lower than the issue price paid by the shareholder.
+Net asset value performance shall determine whether the redemption price is higher or lower than the price paid by the shareholder.

 The Company reserves the right to refrain from executing redemption and conversion orders in full (redemption gate) on order dates on which the total orders would cause an outflow of funds of more than 10% of the sub-fund's net assets on that date.
 In such cases, the Company may decide to execute only a portion of redemption and conversion orders, and to postpone the execution of the remaining redemption and conversion orders for that order date with priority status and for a period generally not to exceed 20 business days.
 In the event of a large volume of redemption orders, the Company may decide to postpone the execution of redemption orders until equivalent Company assets have been sold, without undue delay.
 Should such a measure be necessary, all redemption orders received on the same day will be processed at the same price.

 A local paying agent will carry out the requisite transactions on behalf of the final investor on a nominee basis.
-Costs for services of the Paying Agent as well as fees that are levied by correspondent banks may be imposed on the investor.
+Costs incurred for such services as well as fees that are levied by correspondent banks may be imposed on the investor.

-At the shareholders' request, the Company may grant investors full or partial redemptions in kind at its own discretion.
+The Company may offer the investors full or partial redemptions in kind at its own discretion.

-In this case, the capital redeemed in kind must suit the relevant sub-fund's investment policy and restrictions In addition, such payments in kind will be appraised by the auditor selected by the Company, and must have no negative impact on the remaining shareholders in the Company.
+In such cases, it must be ensured that after the capital is redeemed in kind, the remaining portfolio still complies with the investment policy and restrictions of the relevant sub-fund, and that the remaining investors in the sub-fund are not disadvantaged by the redemption in kind.
+Such payments will also be appraised by the auditor selected by the Company.
 The costs incurred will be charged to the relevant investor.